lucia-auth/lucia/documentation/src/pages/learn/extending-lucia/oauth.md

 title: "OAuth"
 ---

-At first glance, it looks like Lucia only supports traditional identifier/password authentication and it doesn't support OAuth.
-However, if you look closely at Lucia, you'll realize it can support any authentication methods, including OAuth.
-The main focus of Lucia is session and user management, not user authentication (= is the user who they claim to be?).
-While it does provide a way to use passwords since it's a very common and basic, it's 100% optional.
-If you know for sure who the user is (via OAuth, email from magic links, email/phone number from OTP, username from username/password), you can create a new user and session based on it.
-This is a very deliberate design choice and the core of Lucia.

-And this is how OAuth can be added with Lucia.
-You authenticate the user using OAuth and then create users/sessions using Lucia.

 The main steps of authenticating users with OAuth + Lucia are:

 1. Redirect user to the OAuth provider's login page